 - You have abscess, or pimple, on the gums surrounding the tooth

 - Your tooth is sensitive to hot and cold food and drink

 - The gums surrounding your tooth are swollen and tender

-It’s important to remember that sometimes there are no symptoms which indicate that a problem is present.
-This is why it’s critically important that you visit your trusted dentist in Greenville, SC for regular checkups.
-That way your dentist can alert you to any issues and resolve them before they get worse.
+It’s important to remember that, sometimes, there are no symptoms to indicate that a problem is present.
+This is why it’s critical that you visit your dentist for regular checkups.
+Routine care allows the dentist to diagnose any issues as early as possible and resolve them before they get worse.
 Here at Carolina Oaks Dental Care, our goal is to prevent serious dental problems from developing so that you need to visit us as little as possible.

 Why Do You Need a Root Canal?